mvuorre/mvuorre.github.io/README.md

 ## Matti's homepage

 This repository contains the source of my website <https://vuorre.com>.

-## Instructions

 Created with Quarto.
-Render everything with `quarto render`, outputs are in `docs/`.

-### Environment variables

-In `.env`:
-# Zotero API key for fetching data from my Zotero library
-ZOTERO_API_KEY=""
+## Requirements

+- Quarto
+- ZOTERO_API_KEY set in `.env`

-### Publications
+## Publications

 The publications page, and content therein, is programmatically generated from Zotero.
 Steps are:

-1. Export my `bibliography` Zotero collection (Saved Search, "My Publications" can't be exported) as "Better BibLaTeX" (select "Export Files") to `/bibliography/`.
+- Right-click "bibliography" --> "Export saved search..." --> Better BibTeX JSON with "Export Files" and "Items" --> [website root]/bibliography/
+  - "bibliography" is a Saved Search in Zotero that filters from my publications
+  - "My Publications" can't be exported
-    - This uses info from Zotero so ensure items have up-to date info, tags, and attachments. `Extra` field can include `tex.data` and `tex.code` which are used to surface publications' `data` and `code`.
+- This uses info from Zotero so ensure items have up-to date info, tags, and attachments. `Extra` field can include `data` and `code` which are used to surface publications' `data` and `code`